dawiddoj/coins/README.md

 This program was made as a final project for a course named "Problem solving".

-Program was made in [Soar](https://en.wikipedia.org/wiki/Soar_(cognitive_architecture)) which is a cognitive architecture made by scientist at Carnegie Mellon University.
+Program was made in [Soar](https://soar.eecs.umich.edu/) which is a cognitive architecture.

 Intelligent agent here has a goal of achieving particular number of coins in casket by using couple of premade functions.